highcharts/node-export-server/README.md

 ## Note about Event Listeners

-The Export Server attaches event listeners to `process.exit`.
+The Export Server attaches event listeners to `process.exit`, `uncaughtException` and signals such as `SIGINT`, `SIGTERM` and `SIGHUP`.
 This is to make sure that there are no memory leaks or zombie processes if the application is unexpectedly terminated.

 Listeners are also attached to handle `uncaught exceptions`.
 If an exception occurs, the entire pool and browser instance are terminated, and the application is shut down.